Macroscopic properties of equity markets: stylized facts and portfolio performance: Rank-based properties

 \subsection{Intensity of rank switching}

 The larger volatility of smaller stocks suggests that switching of ranks occurs more frequently among smaller stocks.
 To quantify this effect, we introduce an empirical quantity $\Lambda_k(t)$ which measures the (cumulative) intensity of rank switching at rank $k$.
-Its definition is motivated by a discretization of {\it local time} in stochastic calculus which we recall in Appendix \ref{sec:details}.
-We initialize each $\Lambda_k$ to start at $0$.
+Its definition is motivated by a discretization of the {\it semimartingale local time} in stochastic calculus which we recall in Appendix \ref{sec:details}.\footnote{Although $\Lambda_k$ is motivated by the semimartingale local time, for the purposes of this paper we do not treat it as a statistical estimator (this assumes implicitly that the market is modeled by a continuous semimartingale).} We initialize each $\Lambda_k$ to start at $0$.